nicolasenriquez/Data_Science_Portafolio/README.md

 This repository is a collection of selected data sciences projects and personal notes to demonstrate skill sets, knowledge and showcase what I'm personally interested in.

 ## Contents
-- [Data Science Specialization](https://github.com/nicolasenriquez/Data_Science_Portafolio/tree/main/data_science_specialization): In this repository are the notes and examples of the Applied Data Science with Python Specialization offered by University of Michigan on Coursera.
+- [Data Science Specialization](https://github.com/nicolasenriquez/Data_Science_Portafolio/tree/main/data_science_specialization): In this repository are the notes, examples and projects of the Applied Data Science with Python Specialization offered by University of Michigan on Coursera.
-- [MySQL Course](https://github.com/nicolasenriquez/Data_Science_Portafolio/tree/main/MySQL_Course): In this repository are the notes and examples of the The Ultimate MySQL Bootcamp offered by Udemy.
+- [MySQL Course](https://github.com/nicolasenriquez/Data_Science_Portafolio/tree/main/MySQL_Course): In this repository are the notes, examples and projects of the The Ultimate MySQL Bootcamp offered by Udemy.
 - [Clients Churn Classification Project](https://github.com/nicolasenriquez/Data_Science_Portafolio/tree/main/customer_churn_classification): In this repository are the Jupyter Notebooks and Data used to elaborate a customer churn classification project.
+- [Tensorflow2 Course](https://github.com/nicolasenriquez/Data_Science_Portafolio/tree/main/Tensorflow2_Course): In this repository are the notes, examples and projects of the Complete Tensorflow 2 and Keras Deep Learning Bootcamp offered by Udemy.

 ## In Progress
 - Transfering old projects and repositories into this portafolio.